 “Sarah, there are three police cars in the driveway.
 What’s going on?”

 “What?” said Sarah, jumping to her feet.
-“I bet it’s that nosy Mrs. Bradley next door.
-She’s always fussing with Mark about something or other.”
+“I bet it’s that nosy Mrs. Bradley next door complaining again.
+She’s always fussing at Mark about something or other.”

 Faye followed as Sarah opened the front door.
-A large man in a baggy dark suit stood there holding a sheet of paper.
-Behind him, a police officer holding a gun blocked the way.
+A large man in a baggy dark suit stood there holding a badge in one hand and a sheet of paper in the other.
+Behind him, a police officer, hand on his gun, blocked the way.

 “Mrs. Sarah Morrison?” said the man in the suit.
 “I’m Detective Todd Hunter.
 We have a warrant to search the property.”

 “Search the property?
 For what?”
-Sarah said, ashen faced.
+Sarah said, astonished.
 “Where’s my husband?”

 “He’s been arrested for embezzlement, fraud and other financial crimes,” said the detective.
 “Please allow us to enter.”